• Skip to main content

 • baking soda - Don't confuse this with baking powder.

-• walnuts - These are totally optional or can be substituted with other nuts.
+• walnuts - These add nutty flavor and texture to banana bread.
+Of course, they're optional or can be substituted with other nuts.

 Preheat oven to 350 degrees Fahrenheit and coat a loaf pan with cooking spray.

+Step 1.
 Cream together butter and sugar in a large bowl.
-Add bananas and mash ingredients together until the mixture is creamy.
-Bananas can be chunky or smooth.
+Add bananas and mash ingredients together until the mixture is creamy or lumpy to your liking.

 butter, sugar, and bananas in glass mixing bowl